ChristopherWilks/megadepth/README.md

 that were softclipped at the ends (start/end) of the read.
 These are bases which are left in the sequence but don't align.

+The softclipped bases themselves are printed to the file named with the prefix passed into the `--alts` option.
+The total number of sofclipped bases and the total number of bases from the query sequences of alignments that that aren't unmapped or secondary are reported to the file named with the prefix passed to `--include-softclip`.

 Warning: using this option w/o modifiers (e.g. `--only-polya`) could blow up the `--alts` output size as the full softclipped sequence is printed in the 4th column in the table above ("Extra info").